nack424/Image-Inpainting-for-Anime-Digital-Painting/README.md

 ## Google colab notebook

-If you're working in a Google Colab notebook, you can easily follow the example in [This notebook](https://colab.research.google.com/drive/1OomCdAP3pf0I1itpsj3AZbOU0WX5tA-E?usp=sharing) For additional guidance on using the command line, refer to the section below.
+If you're working in a Google Colab notebook, you can easily follow the example in [this notebook](https://colab.research.google.com/drive/1OomCdAP3pf0I1itpsj3AZbOU0WX5tA-E?usp=sharing) For additional guidance on using the command line, refer to the section below.

 ## Training